Links on Android Authority may earn us a commission. Learn more.

 Astro’s Playroom is a free game that comes pre-installed on your console.
 So if you’re waiting on other games to download, you can go ahead and play this one in the meantime.

-This is such a cute game that you should definitely play, if not to see the DualSense in all its glory.
+This is such a cute game that you should definitely play, if not only to see the DualSense in all its glory.
 This game was designed to show off all the features of the DualSense, and it does a fantastic job.
 Apart from utilizing the DualSense to its fullest potential, Astro’s Playroom is a light, relaxing game to experience.
 It’s super fun to explore the world within Astro’s Playroom and find all of the PlayStation easter eggs scattered throughout the game.

 And there you have it!
-Hopefully this has helped you figure out what you should do after getting your new PS5.
+Hopefully, this has helped you figure out what you should do after getting your new PS5.
 Have fun exploring your new console, and congratulations on being one of the lucky few to get your hands on one.